How does the New York State Driver Responsibility Assessment Fee Work?

 Written By: Benjamin Goldman, Esq.

-The Driver Responsibility Assessment (DRA) is a fee that has to be paid to the New York State Department of Motor Vehicles (DMV) for obtaining six points or more in the span of 18 months.
-This fee is separate from the fine that you have to pay to the court for the violation.
+The Driver Responsibility Assessment (DRA) is a fee that is imposed by the New York State Department of Motor Vehicles (DMV).
+The DRA fee must be paid by any motorist that obtains six points or more in the span of 18 months.
+This fee is separate from the fine that you have to pay to the court if you plead guilty or are found guilty of a traffic violation.

 The DRA is calculated by a software program within the New York State DMV.
 There is no live person that generates or reviews the DRA fee.
-It is sent out automatically when the DMV systems recognize there are 6 points in 18 months.
-No judge has the discretion or even the ability to waive the fee.
+It is sent out automatically when the DMV system recognizes there are 6 points in 18 months.
+No judge has the discretion or even the ability to waive or modify the fee.

 For each additional point beyond 6 points, another $75 is due.
 Below is a breakdown: